A simple kit is available that radically improves performance of the Marimba Lumina.

 • It won't make you play better; but it might make you sound better.
 You might just play those grooves a little tighter than before.

-• If you really only play one mallet at a time and you rarely edit the instrument or change programs, you might not notice a difference in performance.
-We won't try to convince you otherwise.
+• If you truly only play one mallet at a time and you rarely edit the instrument or change programs, you might not notice a significant difference in performance response.
+You can keep using your old OS and ignore this upgrade.

 But why?: